 If you plan to visit, the store is located in the new Arbor Hills shopping plaza off Washtenaw Avenue at Platt Road.

-Two vintage-inspired men’s spring looks with menswear staples from classic American brands:
+Two vintage-inspired men’s fall looks with menswear staples from classic brands:

 Top—vintage corduroy blazer in rust brown, Gant plaid “Oxford Club” button-down, Gap twill khakis in bright blue (“Lived-In Slim” fit) and Gap “James” mirrored sunglasses, Talbott Studio striped silk knit tie, and vintage Florsheim “Royal Imperial” tasseled loafers in black.

 Bottom—Harris Tweed for Nordstrom houndstooth blazer with suede elbow patches, Brooks Brothers OCBD, Levi’s 514 dark wash blue jeans, vintage pocket square with horse and jockey print, Dexter spectator brogues, and vintage suede fedora.